Metamorphic dynamical quantum phase transition in double-quench processes at finite temperatures: Experimental implications

 \section{Experimental implications}

 Ref.~\cite{DQPTreview18} summarizes some pioneering experimental realizations of DQPTs from single-quench processes in trapped ions or ultracold atoms.
-Moreover, a direct measurement of the nonanalytic behavior of the rate function has been carried out in a simulator of interacting transverse-field Ising model in Ref. \cite{DQPTB41}.
-There are more recent demonstrations of DQPTs and their implications in spinor condensates~\cite{Yang19}, photonic platforms~\cite{WangPRL19}, superconducting qubits~\cite{GuoApplied19}, NV centers in diamonds~\cite{ChenAPL20}, and nuclear magnetic resonance quantum simulators~\cite{Nie20}.
+Moreover, a direct measurement of the nonanalytic behavior of the rate function has been carried out in a simulator of interacting transverse-field Ising model in Ref. \cite{DQPTB41} and in topological nanomechanical systems in Ref.~\cite{Tian19}.
+There are more recent demonstrations of DQPTs and their implications in correlation functions~\cite{DQPTN17a,DQPTN17b}, spinor condensates~\cite{Yang19, Duan20}, photonic platforms~\cite{WangPRL19}, superconducting qubits~\cite{GuoApplied19}, NV centers in diamonds~\cite{ChenAPL20}, and nuclear magnetic resonance quantum simulators~\cite{Nie20}.
 In addition, observation of DQPTs through the dynamical vortices after a sudden quench close to a topological phase transition has been reported~\cite{DQPTB4}, which may be interpreted as the Fisher zeros of the Loschmidt amplitude~\cite{PhysRevLett.118.180601}.
 Since double-quench processes can be performed in similar fashions by including a second quench of the Hamiltonian, the metamorphic DQPT should be realizable in similar platforms that demonstrate the ordinary DQPTs.
 Therefore, the predictions of the metamorphic DQPT in this work should be experimentally verifiable.
+For example, the final state after a metamorphic DQPT will never return to the initial state, making the measurable rate function~\cite{DQPTreview18,DQPTB41,Tian19} singular after the second quench.